MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/risk-score.md

 ms.date: 12/21/2022
 ms.topic: conceptual
 ---
-# Working with App risk scores
+# Working with the risk score

 [!INCLUDE [Banner for top of topics](includes/banner.md)]